-Thus, Valtari is the first-mover in industry to engineer visually responsive, interactive, and secure web-based presentations.
-The application of such a product is adopted by Valtari clients to: make a lasting prospective client pitch; impact potential buyers with a novel, design and tech built CIM; and for modern general presentation needs.
+Thus, Valtari is a first-mover in the industry to engineer visually responsive, interactive, and secure web-based presentations.
+The application of such a product is adopted by Valtari clients to: make a lasting prospective client pitch; impact potential buyers with a novel, modern designed and securely-built CIM; and for general presentation usages.

 Our CIMs and pitch books are developed with the following features:

 - Device responsive — viewable and adaptable to desktop, tablet, and mobile devices

 - Interactive & animated maps, graphs, and charts

 - Client will receive analytics reporting of the CIM, i.e., who has viewed it, how many times, location, etc.